These FAQs are for current Monroes proposing upperclass summer research projects and applicants to the Monroe Scholar Program.

 If my research is on campus is there housing?

-- Yes!
-Housing for students doing research is free during the two summer school sessions.
-Residence Life wants a commitment that you'll stay at least one full summer school term.
+- Housing for Monroe Scholars doing research is free during the two summer school sessions.
+Housing is not availble before and after summer school.

 Is there additional funding for housing if my research is not on campus?